 Registration: An incredible bargain at $115 for members, $140 for not-yet-members includes all programming.
-Registration opens March 15.
+Registration opens March 15 at 9:00 AM.
 (FYI, no early bird rates, just first come first registered until all 100 seats are filled.)

 Schedule: The clown-car of events begins early and runs till evening.
 You won’t believe how many information-soaked sessions are squeezed into one day.
 Yet, there’s still a generous lunch period to explore the awe-inspiring and mouth-watering aspects of Detroit, and time to schmooze with your friends and colleagues.

 Check-in at registration begins at 7 AM, and the sessions seriously start at 8 AM with a 15-minute introduction.
 Mary-Kate and Heather jointly tackle humor in its many guises.
 Tim deals with writing pitfalls in “A Kid Walks Into a Cliché: A Semi-Autobiographical Account of a Life Spent Avoiding the Obvious.”
 Anita Pazner rounds out the morning with her session on the Comic Toolbox.
 She’ll show you the tools that screenwriters have known for years, and apply them to current young adult, middle grade and picture book examples.
 There is something for everyone.